jacubero/aws-architect-associate/docs/ec2.rst

 * Discover non-compliant software and help prevent misuse.

-* Seamless integration with AWS Systems Managet and AWS Organizations.
+* Seamless integration with AWS Systems Manager and AWS Organizations.

 * Free service for all customers.